Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 When developing new plans* under the Total EHS Assessment System, the Daicel Group conducts advance assessments of all chemical substances handled through its business with regard to the risks and toxicity they may pose in order to prevent people, equipment, and the environment from being affected by its chemical substances.

-Chemical substances whose risk or toxicity renders their manufacture or use illegal or subject to particularly severe restrictions.
-The Daicel Group prohibits the manufacture and use of these substances.
+Chemical substances whose manufacture and use are prohibited or severely restricted by law due to their hazardous or harmful properties.
+The Daicel Group has implemented a ban on the manufacture and use of these substances.

 *This includes expanded applications for existing products as well as changes to product standards, manufacturing methods, and raw materials.